enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/caster_tricks.md

 <|trick@trickster:templates|trick-id=trickster:facing_reflection|>

-Returns the direction the casting block or entity is facing as a unit vector.
+Returns the direction the caster is facing as a unit vector.

 ;;;;;